 - You cannot read directly from a backup.

-- You cannot restore a table to an existing table or to a new table in a different instance.
+- You cannot restore from a backup to an existing table.

 - If you restore from a backup to a table in an SSD cluster and then delete the newly restored table, the table deletion might take a while to complete because Bigtable waits for table optimization to finish.

 - Backups are zonal and share the same availability guarantees as the cluster where the backup is created.
 Backups do not protect against regional outages.

 - A backup is a version of a table in a single cluster at a specific time.
 Backups do not represent a consistent state.
 The same also applies to backups of the same table in different clusters.

 - You can't back up more than one table in a single operation.

 - You cannot export, copy, or move a Bigtable backup to another service, such as Cloud Storage.